selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   Changing this creates a new cluster.

 * `kube_version` - (Required) The current Kubernetes version of the cluster.
-  Changing this upgrades the patch version of the cluster.
+  Changing this upgrades the current version of the cluster.
+  To upgrade a patch version, the desired version should match the latest available patch version for the current minor release.
+  To upgrade a minor version, the desired version should match the next available minor release with the latest patch version.

 * `enable_autorepair` - (Optional) Reflects if worker nodes are allowed to be reinstalled automatically.
   Accepts true or false.
 Defaults to true.